StefanWill/willscucumbertest/README.md

 # Prerequisites

-**Following programs have to be installed to make the project work (see installation details after you have cloned the project successfully):**
+**Following programs have to be installed to make the project work:**

 * Node.js,
 * Java Development Kit.